Kalinduwije22/JDBC/readme_file.md

 # Student Database Management System

-A console-based Java application using JDBC for managing student information in a MySQL database.
+A console based Java application using JDBC for managing student information in a MySQL database.

 ## Project Structure